TerriaJS/terriajs/Documentation/Customizing/TerriaJS-URL-parameters.md

 Any unrecognised parameter (eg `foo`) is treated as the name of a catalog file, loaded from the directory `wwwroot/init/foo.json`).
 Multiple catalog files can be loaded this way, and will be combined.
 Later files can override earlier ones.

 Example: http://nationalmap.gov.au#test

+See [Initialization File](../CatalogManagement/Initialization-File.md) for the format of catalog files.

 ### Start data